xArm-Developer/xArm-Python-SDK/doc/api/xarm_api_code.md

 - 32: trajectory read/write timeout
 - 33: playback trajectory timeout
 - 41: wait to set suction cup timeout
+- 80: linear track has error
+- 81: linear track sci is low
+- 82: linear track is not init
 - 100: wait finish timeout
 - 101: too many consecutive failed tests
 - 102: end effector has error
-- 103: end effector is not endabled
+- 103: end effector is not enabled

 ## Controller warning code
 - 11: uxbux que is full
 - 12: parameter error
 - 13: the instruction does not exist
 - 14: command has no solution
+- 15: modbus cmd full

 ## Controller error code
 - 1: The Emergency Stop Button is pushed